7 Tips for Selling Items Fast on eBay

 - Countries you ship to

-As you become more experienced with your eBay business, you will get at knowing what details to put into your particular listing.
-If you're unsure what information to include, look at what other sellers are saying about their (similar) items.
+As you become more experienced with your eBay business, you will get good at knowing what details to put into your particular listing.
+If you're unsure what information to include, look at what other sellers are saying about similar items.

 Use the Best Offer Feature